Concerned about Zoom security? Here's how using a VPN can keep you more secure

 (Image credit: Shutterstock)

-Zoom's quickly inflated userbase (in 2022 alone the world clocked over 3.3 Trillion Zoom meeting minutes) has also brought greater scrutiny over the service and now questions are being raised over its privacy practices, vulnerability to hijackers and apparent lack of true end-to-end encryption, despite the company’s promises that this is now in place.
+Zoom's quickly inflated userbase (in 2022 alone the world clocked over 3.3 Trillion Zoom meeting minutes) has also brought greater scrutiny over the service and questions were being raised over its privacy practices, vulnerability to hijackers, and apparent lack of true end-to-end encryption.

-Once it was discovered that Zoom doesn’t use end-to-end encryption, the company later clarified that sessions were protected using TLS encryption instead.
-The difference in this case is that through using TLS, even though others can’t monitor your Zoom video calls and chats, the companies themselves could do so if they wanted.
+Once it was discovered that Zoom wasn't using end-to-end encryption, the company clarified that sessions were protected using TLS encryption instead.
+The difference in this case is that through using TLS, even though others can't monitor your Zoom video calls and chats, the companies themselves could do so if they wanted.

-The following month Zoom addressed more security concerns that could allow hackers to steal passwords from its Windows client, not to mention hijack Mac Zoom sessions.
-They also promised to fix these and other existing bugs and even offer rewards to others who could find them, as part of a ‘bug bounty’ program.
+Zoom addressed further security concerns that could allow hackers to steal passwords from its Windows client, not to mention hijack Mac Zoom sessions.
+Zoom also promised to fix these and other existing bugs and even offer rewards to others who could find them, as part of a (still ongoing) bug bounty program

 While you can use a VPN for Netflix or accessing messenger services in countries with strict censorship laws, that only scratches the surface of their capabilities.
 The most important function of a VPN is to keep you and your data safe while you're online.